Sarcoidosis

 Monoclonal Antibodies Therapy

-Newer therapies like monoclonal antibodies against TNF itself (infliximab, adalimumab, and golimumab) and targeted B cell therapy (rituximab) have emerged as promising frontiers in improving individuals' quality of life.
+Newer therapies using monoclonal antibodies against TNF itself (infliximab, adalimumab, golimumab) and new strategies with targeted B cell therapy (rituximab) are considered to be new horizons for bettering the individuals' life.

 Our Services